potassco/clorm/docs/clorm/predicate.rst

       class Meta: name = "cooking"

-However, this would potentiallly allow for creating erroneous instances that don't correspond to real days of the week (for example, with a spelling mistake):
+However, this would potentiallly allow for creating erroneous instances that don't correspond to actual days of the week (for example, with a spelling mistake):

 .. code-block:: python